 First, the Committee seeks to determine whether the proposal/issues falls within its charter remit, and that they are architectural in nature.

-If the Committee decides that the proposal does not fall fall within its charter remit, it will reply to the requestor with its reasons in writing.
+If the Committee decides that the proposal does not fall within its charter remit, it will reply to the requestor with its reasons in writing.

 In cases where it does, the Committee will engage a consultation process as outlined in section 5.3.